Legend of Zelda Themed Birthday Party Ideas

 I used a cardboard crate and cut holes in it.

 Roo was happy to help paint it.
-She suggested black paint to make it scarier!
+She suggested black to make it scarier!

 I glued two of the circles I cut out to one end for eyes.